StroppaFR/xodump/README.md

 - The version in [with_ld_preload](./with_ld_preload/) uses `LD_PRELOAD` to preload a shared library that replaces `__libc_start_main` with a function that dumps the executable virtual memory.
 - The version in [with_ptrace](./with_ptrace/) uses `ptrace` calls like `PTRACE_GETREGS` and `PTRACE_SETREGS` (and `PTRACE_POKETEXT` on the stack for 32-bit executables) which are allowed even without read permissions.

-Both version uses `PR_SET_NO_NEW_PRIVS` before running the executable to disable the setuid bit if present.
+Both versions use `PR_SET_NO_NEW_PRIVS` before running the executable to disable the setuid bit if present.

 You should probably try the [with_ld_preload](./with_ld_preload/README.md) version first.
 If it doesn't work, you can try [with_ptrace](./with_ptrace/README.md) instead.